The pH value tells you if something is an acid, a base, or neutral.

 Research supporting the connection between foods like animal protein and dairy and chronic disease due to a change in the body’s pH is limited.
 New research may shed more light on this connection, or expose other reasons why reducing animal products is beneficial for health.

-Here’s a list of fruits and their pH from the Food Safety and Health department at the University of Wisconsin-Madison.
+Here’s a list of fruits and their pH from Clemson University.
 They are listed from most acidic to least:

 - limes (pH: 2.00–2.80)